Lacquer Removal from Brass Hardware

 A. Dear Edwin,

-Try using some acetone [linked by editor to product info at Rockler] to strip the remaining lacquer off of your piece.
+Try using some Acetone [affil. link to product info on Amazon] to strip the remaining lacquer off of your piece.
 If that doesn't work, it's because the coating was baked on, you'll need to get a stripper with methylene chloride in it.
 These are both dangerous chemicals, you must use them in an area with ventilation, and you need a respirator.
 I strongly advise you to find more information about methylene chloride before using it, this may be a carcinogen.
-Once you get it all stripped off, continue polishing with Brasso, then clean with acetone to remove the compound off the piece, clear coat and you are done.
+Once you get it all stripped off, continue polishing with Brasso [affil. link to product info on Amazon], then clean with acetone to remove the compound off the piece, clear coat and you are done.
 If you don't want to go through this trouble, try a polishing shop in your area.

 Q. I found what I believe is a hand-made spittoon.
 I cleaned it then put lacquer on it, now want to take

 A. Hi Brenda.

 If you put actual brass lacquer on it, it should be readily removable with acetone as suggested by Jake.
 Good luck.